hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/firefox/_docs/Steps to Configure Firefox profile for Selenium Webdriver _ Tools QA_files/f.rst

 * **Prioritization:** When dealing with a large codebase, prioritize testing the most crucial parts first.
 * **Modular Testing:** Break down large functions into smaller, testable units.
-* **Focused Testing:**  Choose representative test cases that demonstrate the key functionalities and exception handling of a module.
+* **Focused Testing:**  Choose representative test cases that demonStarte the key functionalities and exception handling of a module.

 Remember to adapt these example tests to match the specific functionality and expected behavior of your Python code.
 Crucially, you should focus on testing the **public interfaces** of your classes and functions, and ensure that exceptions are raised and handled appropriately in edge cases.
 If there are no well-defined public interfaces in your code (e.g., if there are just internal functions and methods), then define clearly what the code is meant to do before writing tests.